omxhealth/drugbank-sample-apps/README.md

 ##### Note: Twig is similar to Jinja2, so the Jinja2 templates are used in the PHP app without issue.

+# How It Works

+The sample application is a [web app](https://en.wikipedia.org/wiki/Web_application) that is accessed through the usage of a web browser.
+When an app is run, a server starts on your local machine that handles communications between the DrugBank API and the web app, and serves HTML, CSS, and JavaScript for the app.
+Each implementation is built using a [microframework](https://en.wikipedia.org/wiki/Microframework).

+All requests from the web app to the API are handled by the server.
+The server receives the request from the web app, and sends it along to the DrugBank API.
+The response from the API is sent back to the server, and the server sends it back to the web app.

 # How to Use

 ### General Information

-By default, each app should be running at http://127.0.0.1:8080/ and is accessed by going to that address in a web browser.
+By default, each app should be running at http://127.0.0.1:4567/ and is accessed by going to that address in a web browser.
 To stop the server, press CTRL+C.

 Each implementation determines the port to run on as well as the DrugBank API key and the region to use for searches from the `config.json` file at the root of the repo.
 To change the port, API key, or region, simply change the values in the `config.json`.
 The region and API key can also be changed from the support page within the app.

 ##### Note: the Java app may not behave like this, as when it is compiled it creates a copy of `config.json` for itself at `drugbank-sample-apps\java\db-app\target\classes`.

-In the future, each app will be setup up with docker containers for fast and easy setup.

 ## Java
 First, ensure that [Apache Maven](https://maven.apache.org/install.html) is installed.